 The preceding videos all demonstrated the exceptional technologies available to below-the-knee amputees for traversing challenging terrains.
 Thankfully, there are some great technologies are available for above-the-knee amputees, too.

-This video demonstrates the Genium X3 handling multiple terrains with ease.
+This video demonstrates the Ottobock X3 handling multiple terrains with ease.
 In terms of adaptability, this device is to bionic knees what the Empower Ankle is to bionic ankles.
 You can even combine these two technologies.
-Note, however, that the Genium X3 is fully waterproof, whereas the Empower Ankle is not.
+Note, however, that the X3 is fully waterproof, whereas the Empower Ankle is not.

 Blatchford Linx Integrated Limb